crguezl/hello-recast/README.md

 });
 ```

-**Note:** Some of these parsers import npm packages that Recast does not directly depend upon, so please be aware you may have to run `npm install babylon@next` to use the `typescript`, `flow`, or `babylon` parsers, or `npm install acorn` to use the `acorn` parser.
+**Note:** Some of these parsers import npm packages that Recast does not directly depend upon, so please be aware you may have to run

+* `npm install babylon@next` to use the
+  * `typescript`,
+  * `flow`, or
+  * `babylon` parsers
+* `npm install acorn` to use the `acorn` parser.

 Only Esprima is installed by default when Recast is installed.

-Source maps
+## Source maps
----

 One of the coolest consequences of tracking and reusing original source code during reprinting is that it's pretty easy to generate a high-resolution mapping between the original code and the generated code—completely automatically!

 With every `slice`, `join`, and re-`indent`-ation, the reprinting process maintains exact knowledge of which character sequences are original, and where in the original source they came from.

-All you have to think about is how to manipulate the syntax tree, and Recast will give you a [source map](https://github.com/mozilla/source-map) in exchange for specifying the names of your source file(s) and the desired name of the map:
+**All you have to think about is how to manipulate the syntax tree**, and
+Recast will give you a [source map](https://github.com/mozilla/source-map)
+in exchange for specifying the names of your source file(s) and the desired name of the map:

 ```js
 var result = recast.print(transform(recast.parse(source, {
   sourceFileName: "source.js"